Disability and guiding

 Share our inclusion guidance with parents or potential members who need reassurance about the processes and support in place for members with additional needs.

 Helping girls to join us

 It's good practice to do what you can to understand the exact nature of any additional needs, limitations and support requirements before a girl joins your unit.
 It's very relevant to discuss this with both the individual and their parents.
-There is space in Join Us for parents to give additional information and our health care plans can be used if needed, to help facilitate a conversation.
+There is space in GO for parents to give additional information and our health care plans can be used if needed, to help facilitate a conversation.